Mental Health Services

 Adolescent Treatment Center

-Ellis Medicine's Adolescent Treatment Center serves children from a wide geographic area that extends from Poughkeepsie to Canada, and from the Vermont border to the Syracuse area.
+Ellis Medicine's Adolescent Treatment Center is a 16 bed inpatient mental health unit that serves children from a wide geographic area that extends from Poughkeepsie to Canada, and from the Vermont border to the Syracuse area.

-The focus of the Adolescent Treatment Center is to provide short-term intensive treatment for teens in crisis, including severe episodes of Depression and Anxiety, Bi-polar Disorder, Attention Deficit Hyperactivity Disorder (ADHD), eating disorders, severe behavioral disorders and other issues.
+The Adolescent Treatment Center serves patients ages 11-17 with a focus of providing short-term intensive treatment for teens in crisis, including severe episodes of Depression and Anxiety, Bi-polar Disorder, Attention Deficit Hyperactivity Disorder (ADHD), eating disorders, severe behavioral disorders and other issues.

-Patients are safely cared for by a highly trained therapeutic team of psychiatrists, nurses, social workers, certified teachers, recreation therapists and therapy aides.
+Patients are safely cared for by a highly trained therapeutic team of psychiatrists, nurses, social workers, certified teachers, recreation therapists and mental health assistants.
 This multi-disciplinary team works closely with the child's community – his or her family, private therapists, schools, community-based agencies, residential treatment facilities, and others involved in meeting the long-term needs of the child.
 An ongoing New York State Certified School Program is conducted on-site.

 Outpatient Child and Adolescent Treatment